DZLimited/DZLimited/README.md

 # 💫 About Me:
-👋 Hey, I’m Daniyal<br>I’m a final-year CS student and a software developer who loves building real-world apps using React Native and the MERN stack.
-I enjoy working on full-stack projects, experimenting with new tech, and mixing development with AI and emotion/EEG-based systems.
-Most of the time, you’ll find me coding, debugging, or turning ideas into working products 🚀
+👋 Hey, I’m Daniyal<br>I design and develop mobile-first applications using React Native, supported by scalable backend and web technologies.
+My focus is on performance, clean architecture, and building products that work in real-world conditions.
+I’ve worked on projects involving real-time data, media handling, and AI-driven features.🚀

 ## 🌐 Socials: